 So, I have to admit, I don’t remember ever having had a scone.
 Growing up outside a teeny town in the Ozarks, scones were simply not something in my world.
 Later, living in a larger town in the Ozarks, I saw them at coffee shops but was never really tempted to try one.

 For some reason, I had imagined them hard, dry, and crumbly.
 So much so that I had no desire to ever try one until I came across these.
 Let me tell you, I’m so glad I gave them a chance.
 If you, too, are a scone virgin, I’m about to blow your mind.

 Scones are basically biscuits!
-That’s right: warm, soft, flakey, buttery biscuits!
+That’s right: warm, soft, flaky, buttery biscuits!
 What we call “cookies”, the Brits call “biscuits”, therefore, their name for this fluffy, fresh-baked treat is “scone”.
 The main difference between what we know as a biscuit and a scone is that scone dough has flavors baked in.

 They can be sweet or savory; made with fruits, herbs, cheese, and/or meat.
-The combination that made me finally decide to give scones a try was ham, cheese, and chives but you can customize this recipe with any flavors you like.
+The combination that made me finally decide to give them a try was ham, cheddar, & chive scones, but you can customize this recipe with any flavors you like.

 Here’s what you’ll need: